10 Surprising Facts About J.R.R. Tolkien

 Tolkien's fellow Oxford don C.S.
 Lewis (author of The Chronicles of Narnia) is often identified as his best friend and closest confidant.
 But the truth is, the pair had a much more troubled relationship.
 At first, the two authors were very close.
 In fact, Tolkien's wife Edith was reportedly jealous of their friendship.
 And it was Tolkien who convinced Lewis to return to Christianity.
 But their relationship cooled over what Tolkien perceived as Lewis's anti-Catholic leanings and scandalous personal life (he had been romancing an American divorcee at the time).
 Although they would never be as close as they were before, Tolkien regretted the separation.
-After CS Lewis died, Tolkien wrote in a letter to his daughter that “So far I have felt ... like an old tree that is losing all its leaves one by one: this feels like an axe-blow near the roots.”
+After Lewis died, Tolkien wrote in a letter to his daughter that, “So far I have felt ... like an old tree that is losing all its leaves one by one: this feels like an axe-blow near the roots.”

-6. He enjoyed clubbing.
+6. J.R.R.
+Tolkien enjoyed clubbing.

 Well, the extra-curricular, after-school sort.
 Wherever Tolkien went, he was intimately involved in the formation of literary and scholarly clubs.
 As a professor at Leeds University, for example, he formed the Viking Club.
-And during his stint at Oxford, he formed the Inklings—a literary discussion group.
+And during his stint at Oxford, he formed the Inklings, a literary discussion group.

 Tolkien was a veteran of the First World War, and served as a second lieutenant in the 11th (Service) Battalion of the British Expeditionary Force in France.
 He was also present for some of the most bloody trench fighting of the war, including the Battle of the Somme.
-The deprivations of Frodo and Sam on their road to Mordor may have had their origins in Tolkien's time in the trenches, during which he contracted a chronic fever from the lice that infested him that forced him to return home.
+The deprivations of Frodo and Sam on their road to Mordor may have had their origins in Tolkien's time in the trenches, during which he contracted a chronic fever from the lice that infested him and was forced to return home.
 He would later say that all but one of his close friends died in the war, giving him a keen awareness of its tragedy that shines through in his writing.

-8. He invented languages for fun.
+8. J.R.R.
+Tolkien invented languages for fun.

 A philologist by trade, Tolkien kept his mind exercised by inventing new languages, many of which (like the Elvish languages Quenya and Sindarin) he used extensively in his writing.
 He even wrote songs and poems in his fictional languages.
 In addition, Tolkien worked to reconstruct and write in extinct languages like Medieval Welsh and Lombardic.
 His poem "BagmÄ“ BlomÄ" ("Flower of the Trees") might be the first original work written in the Gothic language in over a millennium.

 Most authors have to be content with the works they produce during their lifetime, but not Tolkien.
 His scribblings and random notes, along with manuscripts he never bothered to publish, have been edited, revised, compiled, redacted, and published in dozens of volumes after his death, most of them produced by his son Christopher.
-While Tolkien's most famous posthumous publication is Silmarillion, other works include The History of Middle Earth, Unfinished Tales, The Children of Hurin, and The Legend of Sigurd and Gudrun.
+While Tolkien's most famous posthumous publication is The Silmarillion, other works include The History of Middle Earth, Unfinished Tales, The Children of Hurin, and The Legend of Sigurd and Gudrún.

-Tolkien's academic writings on Old Norse and Germanic history, language and culture were extremely popular among the Nazi elite, who were obsessed with recreating ancient Germanic civilization.
+Tolkien's academic writings on Old Norse and Germanic history, language, and culture were extremely popular among the Nazi elite, who were obsessed with recreating ancient Germanic civilization.
 But Tolkien was disgusted by Hitler and the Nazi party, and made no secret of the fact.
 He considered forbidding a German translation of The Hobbit after the German publisher, in accordance with Nazi law, asked him to certify that he was an "Aryan."
 Instead, he wrote a scathing letter asserting, among other things, his regret that he had no Jewish ancestors.
 His feelings are also evidenced in a letter he wrote to his son: "I have in this War a burning private grudge—which would probably make me a better soldier at 49 than I was at 22: against that ruddy little ignoramus Adolf Hitler ...
 Ruining, perverting, misapplying, and making for ever accursed, that noble northern spirit, a supreme contribution to Europe, which I have ever loved, and tried to present in its true light."

-This post originally appeared in 2010.
+This piece originally ran in 2017.